raspberrypilearning/cd-sebento-htmlcss-2/en/step_6.md

     <main class="stylishBox">
 ```

 Here's what my home page looks like with the CSS class.
-I've also added the `topDivider` and `someSpacing` classses to the `img` tag with the picture of the barn owl.
+I've also added the `topDivider` class to the `img` tag with the picture of Tito.

 ![CSS classes being used on the home page](images/homePageWithClasses.png)